 Photo looking to the northwest across the lot to be later occupied by the Family Court, circa 1930.
+High-resolution image here.

 The five-story Eavenson building was dominant in a neighborhood of two- and three-story rowhomes.
 In this image 310 and 312 North 19th Street are seen and the east side of the Eavenson building is seen just to the right of the Free Library.
 The inset photo from 2022 shows they are the only remaining buildings on that block, and only the first floor of the Eavenson building remains.
 All are annex buildings for the Free Library.
 The Mural Arts mural titled Philadelphia Reads is on the north facade of 312 North 19th Street.